Sen. Judith Zaffirini District 21 (D-Laredo )

 Zaffirini runs Zaffirini Communications, which provides services like consulting, workshops, seminars and speechwriting.

 Her husband, attorney Carlos Zaffirini Sr., earns income from his practice; Zaftex Corporation, where he is president and director; and WebbCo LC, of which he is a member and a manager.
-He has represented the Laredo Medical Group on matters related to the cost of indigent care, according to the Laredo Morning News.
+He has represented the Laredo Medical Group on matters related to the cost of indigent care, according to the Laredo Morning Times.

 On her April 2011 financial statement, Zaffirini reported receiving more than $25,000 for services rendered to Compass Bank.